Program Overview

 Existing standard therapies are associated with significant side effects and treatment burden, and overall outcomes remain poor.
 There remains a critical unmet medical need for therapies that achieve potent, localized activity without increasing systemic burden.

-How Our Therapy Works
+How PoMA Works

 Preferential drug uptake